-Diamond was responsible for signing players such as Kevin Yates, Jason White and Andrew Sheridan to the Sharks and gave debuts to current first teamers Mark Cueto and Chris Jones.
-He went on to coach the England Saxons Churchill Cup Squad in the Churchill Cup.
-He then became Director of Rugby at Saracens before joining Northampton Saints in his last position of Head of Recruitment.
+Diamond was responsible for signing players such as Kevin Yates, Jason White and Andrew Sheridan to the Sharks and gave debuts to current first-teamers Mark Cueto and Chris Jones.
+He went on to coach England Saxons in the Churchill Cup, then became director of rugby at Saracens before joining Northampton Saints in his last position of Head of Recruitment.

 “However, once Steve expressed his desire to join I knew there would be only one man for the job.
 He will bring with him a knowledge and experience of the Aviva Premiership and how to succeed in what is the toughest club rugby competition in the world.
-His expertise in recruitment is second to none as are his skills in implementing the right structures needed in order for success.”
+His expertise in recruitment is second to none, as are his skills in implementing the right structures needed in order for success.”

-Current Head Coach Pete Anglesea will remain as part of the coaching team as the Sharks target the second half of the season to climb the Premiership table and reach the LV= Cup Final.
+Current head coach Pete Anglesea will remain as part of the coaching team as the Sharks target the second half of the season to climb the Premiership table and reach the LV= Cup final.

 “We have the core of a very good young squad here whose potential really does enthuse me.
 If we can keep them together, recruit other talent around them and establish the right culture that means they are playing to their full potential, we will be successful.”